-Apart from this, maintain good posture as you would during an in-person interview.
+Apart from this, maintain a good posture as you would during an in-person interview.
 Sit up straight and make sure your face is in the center of the screen.
-Avoid excessive movements and hand gestures as these can lag even if you have a good connection.
+Avoid excessive movements and hand gestures, as these can lag even if you have a good connection.

 Tip #5: Project your voice

 This is one of the most vital video job interview tips.
-Speaking in person is different from speaking on a video call, and you need to be prepared.
-Before the interview, check your microphone and volume settings.
-Speak clearly and slowly.
-Most importantly, project your voice so that the microphone picks up your words and the interviewer can hear you.
-For the best sound quality, use a headset that cancels out background noise.
+Speaking in person is different from talking on a video call, and you need to be prepared.
+Before the interview:

 To avoid speaking over the interviewer, pause before answering a question.
-The connection may be delayed and your sentence could get cut off if you speak right away.
+The connection may be delayed, and your sentence could get cut off if you talk right away.

 Tip #6: Close the video job interview

-At the end of your video job interview, thank the interviewer for their time.
+Thank the interviewer for their time at the end of your video job interview.
 Reiterate your interest in the role and why you would be the perfect fit.
 Much like you would after an in-person interview, follow up with a thank-you email the same day.
-Read more about how to write a thank you email in Thank You Email After Interview: Examples, Dos, and Don’ts.
 In essence, your note should reinforce your excitement about the opportunity and the value you could bring to the company.

 Following these six video job interview tips will help you feel more confident and at ease.
 Remember to become familiar and comfortable with the technology required for video interviews.
 Keep up with the latest global news and ask the interviewer how they are doing.
 After all, it is likely that they are as new to the world of video interviews as you are.